Patrick-Njiru/Patrick-Njiru/README.md

 - 👋 Hi, I’m @Patrick-Njiru
-- 🌱 I’m a junior Developer in HTML, CSS, Vanilla JS, React JS, Ruby, and Ruby on Rails.
+- 🌱 I’m a junior Developer in HTML, CSS, JavaScript, React.js, and Ruby on Rails.
 -  I am also knowledgeable in deployment and in using platforms like Postman, Jira, Figma, Google Slides, Slack, Trello, and Stack Overflow among others
 - 👀 I’m interested in coding, problem solving, shooting pool.
 - You can reach me on LinkedIn - [Patrick Njiru](httpswwwlinkedincominpatricknjiru7569241ba)